Flamenco/stackeditpro/Features.md

 The name of your current workspace is now displayed in the status bar at the bottom of the editor or viewer.

 ## More Programming Languages Added
-We added additional languages to your code fences.
+We added additional languages, such as `Go`, to your code fences.

 ## Workspace Information Added
 We added a section to the *More Sidebar* that displays workspace information, including folder and file counts,  workspace synchronization details, network connectivity, and more.